jjensen/luaplus51-all/Src/Modules/alien/doc/alien.md

 The *qsort* function sorts an array in-place, so we have to use a buffer.

-Callbacks are callable from Lua just like any other Alien function, although you can't change their types.
+Callbacks are callable from Lua just like any other Alien function, and you can freely change their types with their "types" method.

 Magic Numbers
 -------------